dexteel/columbia-ms-wiki/4i-User-Roles.md

 4i uses the underlying SQL Server authentication.
 SQL Server has two different methods to authenticate logins:  Active Directory (AD) and  SQL Authentication.
 Both methods can be used in 4i.

 ###Active Directory
-When a user opens the website,
-- if the computer is already logged into the AD
-- and the user logged in the computer is created in MES (SQL Server Login exists / IHBoxSystem database user exists)
-- and the user has proper permissions to enter the site (belongs to a profile with _Public_ permission)

-Then the MES website allows the user to bypass entering the username/password
+When a user opens the website, a login dialog opens, the user is prompted for a username and password The combination is sent to AD for its validation, if it is valid the website is opened.

 ###SQL Authentication
 When a user opens the website, a login dialog opens, the user is prompted for a username and password